Parker Thompson: Open wheel career

 In 2015, Thompson began competition in open-wheel racing, with a focus on the Road to Indy.
 Thompson finished 2nd place overall in the 2016 U.S. F2000 Championship with Cape Motorsports.
 In 2018, he finished 2nd place overall again, this time in the Pro Mazda Championship, with Exclusive Autosport.
 After a total of six seasons on the Road to Indy (2015-2020) he holds the record for the most top-five finishes across all series.

 Thompson also participated in other open-wheel championship series.
 Driving for Exclusive Autosport, he was the Canadian Formula 1600 Super Series Champion in 2017.

 Sports car racing

 In 2019 Thompson initiated a move into sports car racing, participating in the IMSA GT3 Cup Challenge in Canada and the United States, as well as the Canadian Touring Car Championship where he was the GTS class champion.
 2021 and 2022 saw Thompson compete full time in the IMSA Porsche Carrera Cup North America as a pro-class entry with JDX Racing.
 After placing 3rd in the 2021 season championship, Thompson earned the season's championship title in 2022.

-In 2023 he joined Vasser Sullivan Racing racing to pilot the #12 Lexus RC F GT3 in GTD class in the IMSA SportsCar Championship at all Michelin Endurance Cup events.
+In 2023, Thompson joined Vasser Sullivan Racing to pilot the #12 Lexus RC F GT3 in GTD class in the IMSA SportsCar Championship at all Michelin Endurance Cup events.